 PPD 357: Government and Business (prerequisite required) (Fall, Spring)

 RED 362: Analyzing Real Estate Markets for Planning and Development, 4 units

 CE 404: Business and Intellectual Property Law for Engineers

 CE 412: Construction Law and the Property Development Process

-PPD 437: Advanced Finance and Investment for Planning and Development (prerequisite required)
+RED 437: Advanced Finance and Investment for Planning and Development, 4 units (prerequisite required) (Fall, Spring)